MaryanGelle/Productivity/readme.md

 - ## Design Principles

-  - My website was created to be user friendly all the design choise is picked in mind to appear aesthetics and user interactive to my users.
+  - My website was created to be user friendly all the design choice is picked in mind to appear aesthetics and user interactive to my users.
 I followed a minimalist design framework.

 - ## User-Focused Approach

   - I did a study on different existing website for life-hack and compared how user friendly they were and which ones attracted more visitors.
-I noticed that simple text and website that promts action and appeared aestheticly good was a winner.
+I noticed that simple text and website that prompts action and appeared aesthetically good was a winner.
 I therefore created my website very minimal.

 - ## User Interface (UI)

 * The color theme I used for the website was quiet minimal scandinavian grey/white and black.
-But to stand out and attract visitors to stay on the pay I added a pink button and a interactive map.
+But to stand out and attract visitors to stay on the page, I added a pink button and a interactive map.
 The choice of font used was Source Sans Pro and Lora, I knew that the combination together would be user friendly and appear well to my users.
 Modern and also simple font.

 - ## Interaction Design

   - Buttons, navigting menu, map and hoover on elements was used in this website.
 It is userfriendly and intented to increase user experience.
-The landing page includes an aniumating effect to grab users attention in the first few seconds looking at the website.
+The landing page includes an animating effect to grab users attention in the first few seconds looking at the website.
 This is used to enhance usability.

 - ## Screen Responsiveness

   - I ensured a mobile friendly responsive website by styling my pages in accordance to different screen.
-Mobile screen is adjusted through setting a media css style that suits the sreen.
+Mobile screen is adjusted through setting a media css style that suits the screen.
 For Ipad and laptop I also used a seperate styling to suit the screen for my users.

 - ## Accessibility